amanshresthaa/SajiloReserveX/tasks/reserve-sticky-footer/plan.md

   - Collapsed pill shown when hero section is off-screen OR when `step > 1`.
   - Expandable panel revealing step statuses, using micro-speed animation (`transition`, `duration-150`, slight `translate-y`/`opacity` changes) and respecting pointer + keyboard access.
   - Render step metadata + current summary (party/time/date), with progress indicator (e.g., mini step bullets + textual status).
+  - Surface the primary and secondary CTAs for the active step (e.g., Continue/Back/Confirm) so guests can progress without scrolling; match button variants to step context.
 - Implement `useStickyProgress` hook leveraging `IntersectionObserver` (pattern from `components/FeaturesListicle.tsx`) to toggle visibility based on a ref passed from the hero container; guard for SSR.
 - Hook in subtle haptics via a small helper (e.g., `useSubtleHaptics`) that calls `navigator.vibrate(8)` when the progress card reveals or on step completion, feature-detected for supported devices.